“I’ve been working on a new electronic cash system that’s fully peer-to-peer, with no trusted third party.”

 What was the initial response to the whitepaper?

 Surprisingly, not much.
 Satoshi’s post apparently sunk without nearly a trace.
 Only a few people replied, so Nakamoto reposted the paper on November 3, 2008.
-This time he got more of a response but readers were doubtful of the scalability of Bitcoin.
+This time they got more of a response but readers were doubtful of the scalability of Bitcoin.

 We very, very much need such a system, but the way I understand your proposal, it does not seem to scale to the required size.